 I really appreciate everyone who has donated or participated in Targeting Excellence.
 I have been so grateful for the support.
 The last few years have been a particularly difficult time to be a student, and the financial support and recognition from Targeting Excellence is so valuable.
 Thank you!

-I did not have livestock exposure before going to college, where I did several, varied research projects in undergrad at the University of Missouri in both plant and animal molecular biology.
-I held two career track jobs after undergrad, but I developed the most as a person and a professional at a small agricultural plant biotech startup called Benson Hill.
-I got an immersive experience there in both bench science and some agricultural business development.
-I absolutely loved the variety and intense pace of startup Ag.
-However, I ended up missing my animal roots and decided that I needed to start applying for grad schools to further my education.
-I am currently a PhD student at NC State.
-It was here at State where I was first introduced to working with agricultural animals, and I have never looked back!
-My former lab focused on swine health and well-being.
-My MS projects revolved around measuring behavioral and molecular markers for local and systemic inflammation during low-intensity heat stress.
-That research evaluated the differences between first-time and repeated exposure to heat stress to broaden our understanding to stress adaptability in pigs.
-I am changing gears in my PhD to study probiotic supplementation in chickens and its impact on GI and immune energy homeostasis.
 I am grateful for the opportunity to work with two of the most important agricultural elements in NC, the swine and poultry industries.
 I originally wanted to go to NC State because of its extensive network of industry partners, which I felt was an important lens through which I wanted to receive my education.
 I fully intend to return to industry when I finish my PhD Program.
 I get the best of nitty gritty basic science with my feet on the ground of real-world practicality, and I hope to return to industry as a scientist in a research and development role after graduate school.
 I am also fortunate to be a part of a PhD fellowship with the Foundation for Food and Agriculture Research (FFAR), whose funding originally spun out of the 2014 Farm Bill.
-Through this fellowship, I am sponsored by AgBiome, a company in the pursuit of microbial, biological products for the improvement of agricultural production.
-I have already learned so much from them and appreciate their continued support.
+Through this fellowship, I am sponsored by AgBiome, a microbial biologicals company.
 I am lucky to have a company like AgBiome nearby and NCSU and FFAR programs that have helped me build connections with them.
 I am excited to continue to immerse myself in the University learning environment and focus on developing myself in order to be an asset to the animal agriculture industry.
 I hope to be an ambassador for agriculture in the fight to keep up with global population demands.
-I aspire to absorb as much information as I possibly can in my short graduate career, and I relish every chance I get to do so.
 I can’t thank the donors and committee of Targeting Excellence enough for their continued support throughout my education.

 Targeting Excellence